-If you suffer from tight muscles, impeded range of motion, neck, back, or leg pain, or trigger-point sensitivity otherwise known as knots in your muscles, you should try foam roller exercises.
-We’ll quote some of the research and benefits below, but personal experience reveals that you’ll feel so much better after just as little as a 5-minute session, you won’t hesitate to add a foam roller to your regular routine every time you exercise.
+If you suffer from tight muscles, impeded range of motion, neck, back, or leg pain, or trigger-point sensitivity otherwise known as knots in your muscles, give foam roller exercises a chance.
+We’ll quote some of the research and benefits below, but personal experience reveals that you’ll feel so much better after as little as a 5-minute session, you won’t hesitate to add a foam roller to your regular routine every time you exercise.

 How Does it Work?

-If you’ve never had a really good deep-tissue massage, then you probably won’t understand what foam roller exercises can do for you.
+If you’ve never had a really good deep-tissue massage, then you might not understand what foam roller exercises can do for you.
 However, if you’ve experienced the bliss of a skilled massage therapist working the knots out of your muscles—and aches and pains along with them—then you’ll get the picture.
 It’s the same type of myofascial release, but it’s DIY.

 Although the roller is made of foam, the material has very little give.
 As you roll it under your body, gravity works with your body weight and the ultra-firm roller to essentially massage away tension, relax your muscles, and alleviate joint stress and muscle tissue soreness.
 In fact, the benefits of foam rolling also include: